 The standard (or base) packages are considered part of the R source code.
 They contain the basic functions that allow R to work, and the datasets and standard statistical and graphical functions that are described in this manual.
 They should be automatically available in any R installation.
-For a complete list, see Section "Which add-on packages exist for R?" in R FAQ.
+For a complete list, see Section "R packages" in R FAQ.